benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - **faq**: a list of (anticipated) questions the students might have about the assessment task

-You don't have to follow these exact headings, but you do have to produce a document (by the end of this session!) which you'll then present to the wider workshop.
+At the end of this session you get to present your assessment task to the wider workshop.
 So, your group will need to organise:

 - a scribe (either on-paper or on a laptop) to write the document